 Basics on Printing Checks and MICR Toner

-Q: Can I use my laser printer to Print my own Checks?
+Q: Can I use my laser printer to print my own checks?

-2) A MICR Toner cartridge made for your model of laser printer.
+2) A MICR toner cartridge made for your model of laser printer

-3) Blank check paper.
+3) Blank check paper

-4) MICR Fonts.
+4) MICR Fonts

 That's It!
 Your ready to print.
-Any monochrome laser printer can be used to print checks. (but not color laserjets) Do a search in the search box to find the MICR cartridge for your model of printer.
-Or, you can browse by brand by clicking on one of the logos above.
+Any monochrome laser printer can be used to print checks. (but not color laserjets)

 Q: What is MICR Toner?